 - Adjustable torso length, so several family members can use it.

 - Very versatile pack.

-Modified Osprey Tempest 40 backpack- a great tool which became even greater
+Modified Osprey Tempest 40 backpack – even greater now

 Osprey has been very busy recently.
 They have launched some new series like Duro and Dyna, and thoroughly modified several of the existing series, see my text about Osprey Aether AG and Ariel AG, and the texts about Stratos and Sirrus packs.
 It is becoming hard to keep up with so many news from the brand.

 The Tempest packs have been on the market for a long time now.
 The series is in 5 different sizes, 40, 30, 20, 9, and 6 liters.
 This new 40 liters version comes with some changes in the hip belt area, with a mesh added similar to the design in their new Stratos and Sirrus packs’ versions.